rbind/blog.jemu.name/content/post/2016-09-23-switchback-is-about-text-processing.md

 > (Switch back)
 > (Switch back)

-Once again our protagonist mourns his inability to revert his decision, allowing us to make the assumption that his choice might have been made for him, presumably against his own desires.
+Once again our protagonist mourns their inability to revert his decision, allowing us to make the assumption that their choice might have been made for them, presumably against their own desires.
 This could refer to a higher power of sorts, maybe their direct superior or their thesis supervisor expecting his submission in a specific format.
 Since we already established a high probability of this situation referring to the protagonist's choice in text processing software, we can infer that their supervisor only accepts submissions in Micrsoft Word format, while the protagonist would have preferred writing their thesis in LaTeX so they can submit a properly formatted and portable PDF document.

 > Wait, how can it be too
 > Late?
 'Cause I don't want to